What To Do In Ireland For 7 Days: The Emerald Isle's Greatest Hits Tour

 Day 5: The Ring of Kerry’s Postcard Panoramas

-The iconic 111-mile Ring of Kerry drive delivers the Ireland of daydreams, postcards, and calendar images.
+The iconic 111-mile Ring of Kerry drive delivers the Ireland of daydreams, postcards, and calendar images, representing one of the best places to go in Ireland for scenic beauty.
 Drive counter-clockwise to avoid becoming trapped behind tour buses moving with glacier-like momentum.
 The route winds through villages with more syllables than residents, past sheep who regard tourists with expressions suggesting they’ve seen it all before.

 Must-see locations include Ladies View (named after Queen Victoria’s ladies-in-waiting, who apparently had excellent taste in vistas), Moll’s Gap (offering views across three counties), and Killarney National Park (home to Ireland’s last remaining wild herd of red deer).
 The panoramas appear so perfectly composed that one suspects Ireland hired a landscape architect.